srp8/MIST4610-Project2-Group2/README.md

 understand the dataset.

 ## Questions:
-The 2 questions the team generated and why they are interesting and important:
+The 2 questions the team generated and why they are interesting and important: importance can be evaluated and conveyed in a variety of ways including, social, economic, cultural and other factors.
+Also indicate how they are tied to the data set or sets being used

 ### Question 1:
 Is there a notable geographic pattern or concentration for missing persons cases in the U.S.?